-Herlihy has maintained an active performance schedule as a conductor and freelance musician having worked with the Rutgers University Symphony Band, the Suffolk County Music Educators Association Division III Symphonic Band, the Atlantic Wind Symphony, the Nassau Pops Symphony Orchestra, the C.W.
-Post Symphony Orchestra, the Montgomery County, Pennsylvania Honors Band and the New York Mid-Island Honors Band.
-In addition, Herlihy has conducted or performed in pit orchestras for numerous theatrical productions throughout Long Island, NY, New York City and the Philadelphia region.
-Of particular note was a production of Shenandoah, performed in Damrosch Park at the Lincoln Center for the Performing Arts in New York City.
+Dr. Herlihy has maintained an active performance schedule as a conductor and freelance musician having performed with Twin Cities Trumpet Ensemble, KCGO Big Band, Rutgers University Symphony Band, Suffolk County Music Educators Association Division III Symphonic Band, Atlantic Wind Symphony, Nassau Pops Symphony Orchestra, C.W.
+Post Symphony Orchestra, Montgomery County Pennsylvania Honors Band, and New York Mid-Island Honors Band.
+In addition, Dr. Herlihy has conducted or performed in pit orchestras for numerous theatrical productions throughout Long Island and New York City and the Philadelphia region, as well as on campus at Northwestern.

 Dr. Herlihy holds a B.S. in Music Education from West Chester University in Pennsylvania, a M.S. in Music Education from Queens College in New York, and a D.M.A in Music Education with a cognate in Conducting from the Mason Gross School of the Arts at Rutgers University in New Brunswick, New Jersey.
 In addition, Herlihy holds association memberships in the College Band Directors National Association.
 The College Music Society, the National Band Association, the World Association for Symphonic Bands and Ensembles (WASBE), the Minnesota Music Educators Association, and NAfME, the National Association for Music Education.